Last Updated on June 22, 2026 by Bibhu Ranjan Mund, MPH

 - Vaccines and immunization (who.int)

-About the Author – “Bibhu Ranjan Mund”, Master in Public Health (MPH) from IIHMR University, Jaipur (Rajasthan) has experience of 18 years in Public Health activities like maternal health, child health, adolescent health, nutrition and community wellness programs.
-Through “Healthy Home”, he shares evidence-based health and wellness guidance designed to support families in making informed lifestyle decisions.
-This content is for educational purposes only and does not replace professional medical advice.
+About the Author – “Bibhu Ranjan Mund”, Master in Public Health (MPH) from IIHMR University, Jaipur (Rajasthan) has more than 18 years of experience in Public Health activities in maternal health, child health, adolescent health, nutrition and community wellness programs under National Health Mission, Health & Family Welfare Department, Odisha.
+He is the founder of “Healthy Home” and translates the evidence based public health information into a practical source so that families may able to apply in everyday life.
+All the information are for educational purposes only and not replaces the professional medical advice.
+ORCID Researcher ID – 0009-0003-0158-4992.
 Connect LinkedIn – https://www.linkedin.com/in/bibhu-ranjan-mund-b72171358/